-Step 1: PSAT Is Taken Around October 15th
+Step 1: PSAT Is Taken in October

-The PSAT is generally administered around October 15th, though there are a few possible dates.
-The exact logistics depend on the school — some schools make each student in 11th grade take the test.
-Others have a signup, and still some schools don't administer the PSAT and require you to arrange for the test yourself!
-To make sure you're not stuck without a PSAT score, ask your school by September 1st how they do the test — in case you don't like your school's method, it gives you plenty of time to make other plans.
+The exact logistics of taking the PSAT will depend on your school.
+Some schools make each student in 11th grade take the test, some have a signup, and still others don't administer the PSAT at all, so you'll have to arrange to take the test yourself somewhere else.
+To make sure you're not stuck without a PSAT score, ask your school by September 1st how they do the test.
+If you don't like your school's method, you'll have plenty of time to make other plans.

 If you haven't made a College Board account, you can do so here.

-Step 3: Schools Distribute Paper Reports in 2017
+Step 3: Schools Distribute Paper Reports in 2018